mschuchard/puppet-check/README.md

 - Puppetlabs Spec Helper has no CLI.

 ## Usage
-Puppet Check requires `ruby` >= 1.9.3, `puppet` >= 3.2, and `puppet-lint` >= 1.1.0.
+Puppet Check requires `ruby >= 1.9.3`, `puppet >= 3.2`, and `puppet-lint >= 1.1.0`.
 All other dependencies should be fine with various versions.
 Puppet Check can be used either with a CLI or Rake tasks.

 ### CLI
 This will exist in the future beta.